snotskie/ttrpg/md/index.md

 ### Helping
 <!-- _class: rules -->

 Characters may spend their Blessings to attempt to Help one another complete Checks and Contests.
-And your effects, events, and items in the story may also Help you in similar ways.

 To provide Help: